thibaultyou/prompt-library/prompts/git_commit_message_agent/README.md

-# Git Commit Message Generator
+# Git Commit Message Expert

 ### ✏️ One-line Description

-**Generates precise git commit messages following Conventional Commits specification**
+**Generates perfect git commit messages following Conventional Commits specification**

 ### 📄 Description

-This prompt creates an AI agent specialized in crafting git commit messages.
-It adheres strictly to the Conventional Commits specification, incorporates appropriate emojis, and provides concise yet informative descriptions of code changes within character limits.
+This prompt creates an AI expert in crafting git commit messages.
+It generates concise, informative messages that adhere to the Conventional Commits format, starting with an appropriate emoji.
+The expert provides clear insights into code changes for both developers and automated tools.

 ### 🔧 Variables

-- `{{TASK_DESCRIPTION}}`
+- `{{TASK_DESCRIPTION}}`: Provides context or specific requirements for the commit message generation task
-- `{{CODE_CHANGES}}`
+- `{{CODE_CHANGES}}`: Contains the actual code changes that need to be summarized in the commit message

 ### 📜 Prompt